-If you're eligible for Medicare, you must buy and maintain Medicare coverage, including Medicare Part B coverage, to participate in TRS-Care Medicare Advantage.
+If you're eligible for Medicare, you must buy and maintain Medicare Part B coverage to participate in TRS-Care Medicare Advantage.
 You risk losing all TRS-Care coverage if you don't buy and maintain Medicare Part B coverage when you're eligible to buy it.
-To learn more, read Medicare & TRS-Care on page 11.
+To learn more, read Medicare & TRS-Care on page 13.

-This enrollment opportunity is not available to dependent spouses or children when they turn 65
+This enrollment opportunity is not available to dependent spouses or children when they turn 65.